CP

 WHY WE LIKE IT

-• Curated 60-color palette removes the 'which white' decision fatigue; the batch-to-batch consistency at this scale beats most regional paint stores
+• Curated palette of roughly 75 designer-picked colors removes the 'which white' decision fatigue; batch-to-batch consistency at this scale beats most regional paint stores

 • Ships flat in two days from California; for a renter or condo dweller without easy paint-store access, the convenience math is real